-The intelligence of dogs is broken up into three dimensions.
+The intelligence of dogs can be broken up into three dimensions.
 For the list of smartest dog breeds, the rankings is based on just one dimension: obedience and working intelligence – a term coined by canine psychologist Stanley Coren.

 According to Coren, this type of intelligence is the most objective to measure.
 That said, Coren was able to develop a criteria and “standard” for this obedience and work.
-This IQ basically measures a dog’s ability to learn and retain the information.
+This IQ type measures a dog’s ability to learn and retain that information.